Information about Sparx

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Our website may, from time to time, include links to third party websites, plug-ins and applications.
+Our websites may, from time to time, include links to third party websites (including social media platforms), plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share personal data about you.
 We do not control these third party websites, plug-ins or applications and are not responsible, and do not accept any liability, for their compliance with data protection laws.

-When you leave this website, we encourage you to read the privacy policies of every website you visit or plug-in or application you download, in particular before submitting any personal data to those websites, plug-ins or applications.
+When you leave our websites, we encourage you to read the privacy policies of every website you visit or plug-in or application you download, in particular before submitting any personal data to those websites, plug-ins or applications.

 In certain circumstances, you have legal rights under GDPR in relation to your personal data which are known as data subject rights.
 Those rights are:

 - The right to be informed of processing.

 - The right to access personal data by making a subject access request.

 - The right to rectification where personal data is inaccurate or incomplete.

 - The right to erasure, sometimes called ‘the right to be forgotten’.

 - The right to data portability.